gpilab/gpilab.github.io/content/pages/1_downloads.md

 Title: Downloads
 Date: 2016-04-03 19:25
-Modified: 2016-04-03 19:25
+Modified: 2019-08-14 09:30
 Category: downloads
 Tags: downloads
 Slug: downloads
-Authors: Nicholas Zwart
+Authors: Nicholas Zwart, Daniel Borup
 Header_Cover: /images/downloads_banner.jpg
 Summary:

-> Dignity Health makes this software available for download via this website subject to the [license terms and conditions](/license), available also on this website.
+> This software is made available for download via this website subject to the [license terms and conditions](/license), available also on this website.
 You will be required to view and accept these [license terms and conditions](/license) upon installation of the software.
 If you do not